polartron/midnight/index.md

 <h3>
 Project Planning
 </h3>
 I know how to use project planning tools in teams but I use post-it notes for my own projects.
-I know how to estimate my tasks and make the project manager happy at the beginning of the sprint.
-Whatever type of project planning methods you use I probably know how to use it.
-In realty most of project planning tools gets in the way of actual development and progress so I try to be extremely pragmatic about it and only use what brings the project forward.
+Whatever type of project planning methods you use I probably know how to use it, because I've been through a few.
+Jira is the biggest one.
+In realty most of project planning tools gets in the way of actual development and progress so I try to be extremely pragmatic about it and only use what helps development.
 In most cases that is just a task list.
 Github Issues is great.

 <h2>
   <p align="center">